Holistic Non 12-Step Drug & Alcohol Rehab Center

 During a Mindful Inquiry session, you will come to realize that you have all the answers and solutions to your dilemmas.
 You are the explorer — and at the same time — the subject being explored.
 The counselor is merely your guide, holding the lantern for you.
 There are no right or wrong answers, because there is no judgment of what is right.
 Both you and the counselor will be in full acceptance of what plays out in the present moment.

 Mindful Inquiry is based entirely on respect for your own innate wisdom; therefore, the counselor will not offer advice.

-This is a foreign idea for many people who have been to behavioral therapy.
+This is a foreign idea for many people who have been to cognitive behavioral therapy.
 Trust that you have the answers within you.
 No one knows you better than you know yourself.

 The wonder of Mindful Inquiry is that, once you practice it enough, you can use it on yourself.
 You get to a point where you no longer need the counselor leading you along.
 This ability is a lifelong asset to helping you live a joyful, sober life.

 • To create long-term results, you need to create a daily practice

 • Breath allows you to create space after experiencing a trigger

 To create long-term results, you need to create a daily practice that helps you maintain a self-regulated mindset.
 Meditation is a favorite of many people, along with breathing techniques.

 At our program, we teach our clients Conscious Breathing.
 This mindful breath technique trains our minds to be in the present moment, rather than worrying about the past or future.
 We use it to help you become aware of how your mind tends to jump rapidly from one thought to another.
 The simple discipline of focusing on your breath brings you back to the present moment.